feemcgill/devgru-nuxt-starter/README.md

 ## install

+Let's try and get the latest packages so we'll do a fresh install without package.json.

+NOTE: as of right now, latest sass loader errors with latest nuxt so we need sass-loader 10.2.1.. this is due to nuxt using an older version of webpack.. this might be fixed with future versions of nuxt

 ```
 npm i @nuxt/babel-preset-app @nuxtjs/style-resources core-js graphql nuxt nuxt-graphql-request sass vue-flickity vue-scrollto
 npm i sass-loader@10.2.1 --save-dev
 ```

-NOTE: as of right now, latest sass loader errors with latest nuxt so we need sass-loader 10.2.1.. this is due to nuxt using an older version of webpack.. this might be fixed with future versions of nuxt
+If this still does not work, paste the contents of package.json.back into package.json and start from scratch

 ## Environment Variables: